 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

-The City of Bayfield has been represented in the Christmas Bird Count for 52 years.
-In 2017, 20 species were documented in the Bayfield area bird count.
-Over the 52 year history of the count, at least 70 different species have been identified.
+The City of Bayfield has been represented in the Christmas Bird Count for 53 years.
+In 2018, 21 species were documented in the Bayfield area bird count.
+Over the 53 year history of the count, at least 70 different species have been identified.
 The local park system includes Dalrymple Park and campground, East dock park, and Big Ravine park with the Gil Larsen Nature Trail, all owned by the city.
 The Bayfield Regional conservancy manages trails on a 35-acre parcel on the edge of the Big Ravine and the Brownstone Trail that follows the old railroad right-of-way leading into Bayfield.
 The Bayfield Heritage Association manages the Fountain Garden Park at the south entrance to the city.
 The Bayfield Memorial Park along the city’s lakefront is managed by the Bayfield Civic League.
-These areas have been included as part of the WSO Christmas Bird Count for the entire Bayfield area for the past 52 years.
+These areas have been included as part of the WSO Christmas Bird Count for the entire Bayfield area for the past 53 years.
 Neil Howk was one of the observers monitoring these areas in the last six counts.
 Species that were noted on these counts in the city of Bayfield included: black-capped chickadees, American crows, pine siskins, goldfinches, blue jays, white-breasted nuthatches, red-breasted nuthatches, herring gulls, common goldeneyes, white-winged crossbills, house sparrows, mourning doves, downy woodpeckers, hairy woodpeckers, pileated woodpeckers, bald eagles, dark eyed juncos, northern shrikes, starlings, bohemian waxwings, northern cardinals, and a brown thrasher.
-The 2017 Christmas bird count for the Bayfield area included 20 species including (for the first time) a long-tailed duck.
-Over the 52 years the count has been done, at least 70 different species have been documented.
+The 2018 Christmas bird count for the Bayfield area included 20 species .
+Over the 53 years the count has been done, at least 70 different species have been documented.

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.